Erie Otters: Relocation years (1946–1996)

 The franchise that would become the Erie Otters originated in 1946 as the Windsor Spitfires.
 The team remained in Windsor until 1953, when it relocated to Hamilton and was renamed the Hamilton Tiger Cubs.
 During this period, the team played its home games at the Barton Street Arena.
 In 1960, following a partial acquisition by the Detroit Red Wings of the National Hockey League (NHL), the franchise was renamed the Hamilton Red Wings, establishing an affiliation with its NHL counterpart.

 By the 1972–73 season, under new ownership by Joe Finochio and the Cupido brothers, Ron and Mario, the franchise was rebranded as the Hamilton Fincups.
 The team remained in Hamilton until 1976, when the closure and condemnation of the Hamilton Forum forced the franchise to relocate.
 For the 1976–77 season, the Fincups played at the Garden City Arena in St. Catharines.
 The franchise returned to Hamilton the following season, playing at the Mountain Arena.
 Ongoing difficulties, including low attendance and the lack of a modern facility, prompted another move.
 For the 1978–79 season, the team relocated to Brantford and was renamed the Brantford Alexanders.

 By the 1984–85 season, the franchise returned to Hamilton as the Hamilton Steelhawks, with plans to play in the newly constructed Copps Coliseum.
 Despite the new venue, attendance remained low, leading to another relocation before the 1988–89 season.
 The team moved to Niagara Falls and became the Niagara Falls Thunder.
 In 1996, the franchise relocated to Pennsylvania and renamed itself the Erie Otters.

+Early success (1996–2002)

-At the turn of the millennium, the Otters experienced success by winning the Holody Trophy as Midwest Division champions in 1999, the first of three consecutive division titles.
+After a modest first three seasons in Erie, the Otters improved their league performance at the turn of the millennium, winning the Holody Trophy as Midwest Division champions in 2000, the first of three consecutive division titles.
+During the 2000–01 season, the Otters advanced to the Western Conference final for the first time, where the Plymouth Whalers defeated them.
 This period culminated in the team winning the J. Ross Robertson Cup as OHL champions in the 2001–02 season.
 Head coach Dave MacQueen earned the OHL Coach of the Year award, while general manager Sherwood Bassin earned both the OHL Executive of the Year and CHL Executive of the Year awards for building the championship team.

-Qualifying for the playoffs for the first time (1997–2001)

-In the late 1990s and early 2000s, the Otters improved their league performance with the help of players such as Brad Boyes and Dan Cleary.
-During the 2000–01 season, the Otters qualified for the playoffs for the first time and advanced to the Western Conference final, where the Plymouth Whalers defeated them.